thejunkyard/basebot/USAGE.md

 This is a python script that crawls the Daily Mail website for headlines, you can set the initial and end date.

 The script generates *headlines.json*.
-It is already generated in this repo with headlines from the last six months.
+This file is already generated in this repo with headlines from the last six months.

 # generator.js